fdmusse/tricot-malin/README.md

 * When a gesture is detected, the LEDs of the arm will shortly turn on.
 * When the lights turn off, a new gesture is ready to be detected.
 * The gesture of each arm has its own an independent associated action.

+## Documentation

+All the project's documentation is available at our [Wiki](https://github.com/fdmusse/tricot-malin/wiki).